HL7/fhir-pacio-functional-status/input/pagecontent/security_and_data_sharing.md

 ### Security, Privacy, and Consent

+The FHIR specification includes a set of security considerations including security, privacy, and access control (see [FHIR Security](http://hl7.org/fhir/security.html)).
+These considerations apply to diverse use cases and provide general guidance for choosing among security specifications for particular use cases.

 This Implementation Guide leverages the [SMART-on-FHIR](http://docs.smarthealthit.org/) and [OAuth2.0](https://oauth.net/2/) standards, which add authentication and authorization capabilities to FHIR.
 This architecture is intended to maximize the number of clinical systems that conform to this guide as well as to allow for easy growth and extensibility of system capabilities in the future.

 ### SMART-on-FHIR Patient-Access